Symptoms of neurological changes often vary, but may include sensory, motor, behavioural, cognitive or visual symptoms (Shahrokhi & Asuncion 2023).

 For example, if the patient is conscious, the assessment may be made by observing their motor response to commands such as ‘squeeze my hands’.
 If they are unconscious or unable to provide accurate responses, you may only be able to assess motor function by observation.

-You should also take note of the strength of their limbs, whether they are experiencing any weakness, and if these effects are bilateral or unilateral.
+You should also note the strength of their limbs, whether they are experiencing any weakness, and whether these effects are bilateral or unilateral.

 Limb strength can be described as either: